 Line 23.
-Interest.
+Interest due with this return.
 You must pay interest on unpaid taxes if:

-- You don't pay the tax balance by the original filing due date; - You file an amended return and have tax to pay; or - Your taxable income is changed because of a federal or state audit and you owe more tax.
+- You don't pay the tax balance by the original filing due date, excluding extensions; - You file an amended return and have tax to pay; or - Your taxable income is changed because of a federal or state audit and you owe more tax.

-Interest owed on tax starts the day after the due date of your original return and ends on the date of your payment.
+Interest owed on tax starts the day after the due date of your original return, excluding extensions, and ends on the date of your payment.
 Interest is computed daily.